khalid-hussain/shaheen/chap6.md

 that he was a Muslim.
 No doubt this was the right punishment for such a person."

-Abu Dawood reached Badr Bin Mughira before the soldiers and narrated the tale of his servant's execution in a manner that only but impressed him.
+Abu Dawood reached Badr bin Mughira before the soldiers and narrated the tale of his servant's execution in a manner that only but impressed him.
 However, when Bashir Bin Hassan got to know about the incident he appeared perplexed for a while.
 However, Abu Dawood opened the topic with him and cleared all his doubts.

-Badr Bin Mughira gathered all the prisoners in a narrow valley leaving a guard of his archers around them.
+Badr bin Mughira gathered all the prisoners in a narrow valley leaving a guard of his archers around them.
 Leaving a group of horsemen who were busy in gathering the horses of the prisoners and the injured, he instructed the rest of the horsemen to prepare for a counter strike.